billgo/monokai/readme.md

-# monokit
+# Monokit

-monokit is a color scheme and customized user interface theme for zed editors.
-It has been designed with beautiful functionality in mind.
-Carefully selected shades of colors are the foundation of an uncompromising, non-distractive user interface.
+Monokit is a Zed theme inspired by Monokai Pro color scheme.
+Designed with both aesthetics and usability in mind, it features carefully chosen color tones that form a refined and distraction-free interface.